IU Summer REU Research Projects in the Department of Physics

 Many Body Nuclear Dynamics

-Development of nonmagnetic test masses and motion systems for fifth force searches
+Development of nonmagnetic materials for exotic force searches

 Neutrino Oscillations and Interactions